Bui Vien Walking Street: Perfect Place for Saigon Night Life

 Bui Vien street is a must-visit place if you are looking for some BBQ.
 Unlike what you have in mind, the BBQ is served by street vendors rather than restaurants.
 The recipe is simple, but some dishes in the skewers always make a great impression for Vietnamese cuisine.

-Grilled food and BBQ vendors sell everything from chicken or seafood to goat and pork for a cheap price.
+Grilled food and BBQ vendors are selling everything from chicken or seafood to goat and pork for a very cheap price.
 The dishes here, served with dipping sauces, are delicious and flavorful.
 The space is airy, with low tables and chairs that create a sense of casualness and intimacy.

-Sweet and fresh tofu is a cheap and popular local dish.
-A bowl of tofu will contain jelly-like tofu, sugar juice, jelly balls, coconut milk, and a few slices of ginger.
-A bowl of tofu only costs 6,000 VND.
+Sweet and fresh tofu is a very cheap and popular local dish.
+A bowl of tofu will usually contain jelly-like tofu, sugar juice, jelly balls, coconut milk, and a few slices of ginger.
+A bowl of tofu only costs you around 6,000 VND only.

-Boiled snail is another popular dish in Bui Vien.
-The most famous boiled snail shop is at the end of Bui Vien street and offers a variety of delicious boiled snails, crabs and clams.
+Boiled or stir-fried local snail is another popular dish in Bui Vien Street.
+The most famous local snail shop is at the end of Bui Vien street and offers a variety of delicious boiled and stir-fried snails, crabs and clams dishes.

-Still made from Vietnamese noodles, but the vegetable-based Pho has many colors this time.
-The color formula uses sweet gourd, mustard green, beetroot, black sesame, red cabbage, brown rice, and other all-natural ingredients to make Pho look nice while retaining the original taste and nutrition value.
-The rolled Pho is dipped in a light sauce made of fish sauce, vinegar, sugar, garlic, and chili and served as an appetizer or main course.
+Still made from Vietnamese noodles, but the vegetable-based Pho has many different colors this time.
+The color formula uses sweet gourd, black sesame, mustard green, beetroot, red cabbage, brown rice, and other all-natural ingredients to make Pho look very nice while still retaining the original taste and nutrition value.
+The rolled Pho is dipped in a light sauce made of Vietnamese fish sauce, vinegar, sugar, garlic, and chili,... and served as an appetizer or main course.

 5. Directions and How to Get to Bui Vien Walking Street?

-Bui Vien Walking Street is located in City Center of District 1 of Ho Chi Minh City, a kilometre away from the central Ben Thanh market.
-You can easily walk to the street, or avail a bike or taxi.
-One can also take bus line 109 from Saigon Airport to September 23rd (23/9) Park.
-The backpackers' district is located a few metres away from the stop.
-The bus ride costs you around VND 20,000 only.
+Bui Vien Walking Street is located in City Center of District 1 of Ho Chi Minh City, just about a kilometre away from the central Ben Thanh market.
+You can easily walk to there, or avail a motorbike or grab taxi.
+One can also take local bus line 109 from Saigon Airport to September 23rd (23/9) Park.
+The backpackers' district is located just a few metres away from the bus stop.
+The public bus ride costs you about VND 20,000 only.

 6. Travel Tips before visiting Bui Vien Night Walking Street

-• Bui Vien Walking Street is always busy with people, so keep your belongings, such as cell phones, cash, and wallets safe.
-There have been a few thefts on this walking street.
+- Bui Vien Walking Street is always busy with people, so keep your belongings, such as cell phones, camera, cash, and wallets safe.
+There have been a few thefts reported on this walking street.

-• At Bui Vien Walking Street, with alcohol in the air, situations might get tense quickly.
+- At Bui Vien Walking Street, with alcohol and sometimes smoke in the air, situations might get tense quickly.
 If provoked, just ignore it and proceed with the crowd and continue on your journey.

-• Most of the local people sit on one side of the street and the expats sit on the other side.
-You can make more local friends if you would like to join them and locals love that!
+- Most of the local people sit on one side of the street and the expats can sit on the other side.
+You can make more local friends if you would like to join locals and they will love that!

-• There are two parking lots, one near Do Quang Dau and Pham Ngu Lao streets and one at the intersection of Nguyen Thai Hoc and Tran Hung Dao streets.
+- There are two parking lots, one near streets of Do Quang Dau and Pham Ngu Lao and one at the intersection of Nguyen Thai Hoc and Tran Hung Dao streets.
 You can also park at the 23-9 lot at Sen Hong Theater on Le Lai Street.
 The parking fee ranges between 15,000 and 20,000 VND.

-• If you enjoy singing or watching performances, come to the two small stages on Bui Vien street, where cultural art is exchanged.
+- If you enjoy folk singing or watching local performances, you can come to visit the two small stages on Bui Vien street, where the cultural art is exchanged.

 See Also: